This page provides answers to some frequently asked questions about the ANZKX program.

 How will my privacy be protected?

 As with all medical information, your details will stay confidential.
-The program coordinator will enter your information into a database.
+The program coordinator will enter your information into a secure database.
 Staff, physicians, surgeons and the program director will review the information.

 Can I speak with the media about my transplant?